richardhaven/Timelanes/README.md

 and places each of these widgets in its timelane horizontally according to its TimeEvent date or date range.
 The priority value determines which widgets is on top if they overlap.
 These widgets can have tooltips, mouse reactions, URL launchers, etc.

+The function `createTimePeriod` is an example of a widget-builder that adjusts itself to the viewport of a timelanes
 ```dart
 aWidget widget = Column(children: [
   Expanded(